zotero-chinese/styles/src/中国农村经济/index.md

   <div class="csl-entry">125.Walls, S. C., W. J. Barichivich, and M. E. Brown, 2013, “Drought, Deluge and Declines: The Impact of Precipitation Extremes on Amphibians in a Changing Climate”, <i>Biology</i>, 2(1): 399-418.</div>
   <div class="csl-entry">126.Weinstein, L., and M. N. Swartz, 1974, <i>Pathogenic Properties of Invading Microorganisms</i>, in W. A. Sodeman Jr., and W. A. Sodeman (eds.) <i>Pathologic Physiology: Mechanisms of Disease</i>, Philadelphia: Saunders, 457-472.</div>
   <div class="csl-entry">127.World Health Organization, 1970, “Factors Regulating the Immune Response: Report of WHO Scientific Group”.</div>
-  <div class="csl-entry">128.Yufin, S. A., 2000, <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering</i>, Rotterdam: A. A. Balkema.</div>
+  <div class="csl-entry">128.Yufin, S. A., 2000, <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000</i>, Rotterdam: A. A. Balkema.</div>
 </div>

 <!-- PLACEHOLDER FOR WEBSITE - AFTER RESULT -->